KurtGokhan/jsx-middlewares/README.md

-# React Overhaul
+# React Middleware

-A simple mechanism to add custom logic to JSX elements by injecting your own overhaul.
+A simple mechanism to add custom logic to JSX elements by injecting your own middleware.

 ## Commands